mozilla/restofthings/README.md

 Nginx if used as a CORS proxy in this case(nginx will by default run on port `80`).

-raspicam working example
-http://blog.miguelgrinberg.com/post/how-to-build-and-run-mjpg-streamer-on-the-raspberry-pi
+Note: if you failed to configure nginx properly and won't start try this:
-`$ sudo apt-get install libjpeg8-dev`
+`sudo nginx -t` should test all files and return errors and warnings locations raspicam working example http://blog.miguelgrinberg.com/post/how-to-build-and-run-mjpg-streamer-on-the-raspberry-pi `$ sudo apt-get install libjpeg8-dev`